Other Student Services

 The mission of the Eastern Kentucky University Police Department is to enhance the quality of life by providing a safe and secure environment through professional service to the community.
 The success of our mission depends on this partnership utilizing a community policing philosophy.
 The Department places a high priority on honesty and integrity and values the need for effective and open communication with the community we serve.
 We value our employees and are committed to their professional development.

 EKU Police provide 24-hour patrols of the EKU campus, including buildings, parking lots, residence halls, and grounds.
 EKU Police officers have county-wide law enforcement authority, although primary jurisdiction encompasses all University property and all roads and streets adjacent to the campus.
-The EKU Police also have the authority to investigate crimes committed on University property located anywhere in the state.
+The EKU Police also have the authority to investigate crimes anywhere in the state that were committed on University property.

 The EKU Police Department includes 24 sworn police officers and seven dispatchers.
 EKU Police maintain high visibility on campus with motor vehicles, bicycles, and foot patrol.
 The EKU Police Department maintains a Daily Crime & Fire Log available to the public at https://crimelog.eku.edu/ Crimes occurring on EKU properties and fires occurring in student housing are listed here in an ongoing effort to help you make informed decisions regarding your safety and security.